pydantic/pydantic/docs/usage/validators.md

 After validators are instance methods and always receive an instance of the model as the first argument.
 You should not use `(cls, ModelType)` as the signature, instead just use `(self)` and let type checkers infer the type of `self` for you.
 Since these are fully type safe they are often easier to implement than before validators.
-If any field fails to validate after validators will not be called.
+If any field fails to validate, `mode='after'` validators for that field will not be called.

 ## Handling errors in validators